rajeshvkothari/oom/Internal/DEVELOPER_README.md

-## Re-deploy onap-componants with our builded docker image:
+## Re-deploy onap-components with our builded docker image:

- - **Login into OOM server to redploye following componants**
+ - **Login into OOM server to re-dploye following component**

  - **ONAP AAI**
      --------